-Should I Train My Property Management Virtual Assistant Like Staff?
+Should I Train My Remote Assistant Like Staff?

-It's one of the most common questions property management business owners ask when looking to hire a Virtual Assistant, especially for the first time: what virtual assistant training should I be doing?
+It's one of the most common questions property management business owners ask when adding a virtual assistant to their team, especially for the first time: what virtual assistant training should I be doing to help them succeed?

 However, this doesn't mean you can't train your virtual contractor to the highest standard in your procedures and systems!
-This blog looks at some critical strategies you can implement to train your VA the right way every time.
+This blog looks at some critical strategies you can implement to train your remote team members the right way every time.

 How to Properly Train a Property Management Virtual Assistant

 Before your property management virtual assistant begins "actual" work, property managers and business owners need a well-documented training plan.
-This helps ensure your VA starts strong and has every chance for success in supporting your business!
+This helps ensure your new team member starts strong and has every chance for success in supporting your business!

-When looking to use the services of a property management virtual assistant, it's essential to find a balance between training time and outcomes.
-If you want a VA who can get to work immediately, then you'll need to search for a VA already skilled in the specific area.
+When choosing a remote assistant to build a virtual team, it's essential to find a balance between training time and outcomes.
+If you want a VA who can get to work immediately, then you'll need to search for a virtual contractor already skilled in the specific area.

-Thankfully, VAs today are often highly educated and skilled in a particular field.
+Thankfully, VAs today sourced through the right platform are often highly educated and skilled in a particular field.

-If you are planning to train a VA, consider:
+If you are planning to train a virtual assistant, consider:

 The scope of the project